chec/cli/README.md

   --no-login  Optionally skip the login requirement.
 This is likely to be incompatible with example stores that are
               available for download

+  --no-seed  Skip the extra scripts seeding in the demo store

 DESCRIPTION
   This command will download an example project from GitHub and initialise it on your machine.
 You will be free to edit the downloaded code and play around with Commerce.js in client code